 Summers are hot and humid with temperatures in the 80s and 90s, and winters are mild and slightly less humid with temperatures in the 50s, 60s, low-70s.
 On average, the area receives 49 inches of rain each year, and the sun shines 255 days of the year.

 It is also worth noting that according to the University of Florida, more shark attacks happen in the waters off New Smyrna Beach than anywhere else in the world.
 Luckily, most of these attacks are not serious.

 Recommended as a Retirement Spot?
 Yes | Is Florida Tax-Friendly for Retirement?
 Yes

 New Smyrna Beach's casual seaside ambiance, beautiful beach, artsy vibe and great water recreation make it worth a look at retirement time.
-Just keep an eye out for sharks.
+Just keep an eye out for sharks and hurricanes.

 Sticking out into Hurricane Alley, Florida was a land no nation seemed to want.
 Ruled successively by Spain, France, England, and the Confederate States of America, the state had a backwater reputation.
 Other than St. Augustine and Pensacola, there were few cities.
 The area was rural and populated by frontier farmers.